 Shrub Aloe, Kidachi Aloe, Krans Aloe, Krantz Aloe, Mountain Bush Aloe, Sword Aloe, Barbados Aloe, Medicinal Aloe, Octopus, Candelabra Aloe, Candelabra Plan, Octopus Plant, Torch Plant, Woody Aloe, Tree Aloe

-Aloe arborescens Mill. is the correct and accepted scientific name of this species Aloe.
+Aloe arborescens Mill. is the accepted scientific name of this species Aloe.
 It was named and described as such by Philip Miller in the 8th edition of Gardener’s Dictionary in 1768.

 The genus, Aloe L., was named and described as such by Carl von Linnaeus in the first volume the first edition of Species Plantarum in 1753.

-Plants of the World Online by Kew lists 578 species in the genus (as of 11-11-20 when I am writing this page).
-Aloe is a member of the Asphodelaceae Family with 40 accepted genera.
-Those numbers could change as updates are made.
+As of 11-16-22 when this page was last updated, Plants of the World Online by Kew lists 587 species in the Aloe genus.
+Aloe is a member of the Asphodelaceae Family with 41 genera.
+Those numbers could change as updates are made on POWO.

 I brought this plant home from Lowe’s on November 10, 2020.
 There are two plants in the 11 oz. pot.
 The tallest in the pot measured 6 3/4” tall and the two together were 6 1/2” wide.
 There was no label stating what species it was so I uploaded photos on the Facebook group called Succulent Infatuation.
 It wasn’t long before I got an answer.
 I have several Aloe species and cultivars in my collection but I had not seen an Aloe arborescens locally before.
 I have seen it online but didn’t pay enough attention to know what it was when I saw it at Lowe’s.
 All I knew was that it was an Aloe and I didn’t have one like it.
 So, I brought one of several to choose from home.
 It was dark outside when I arrived back home, so I took a couple of photos in the kitchen but had to wait until the next day to take more outside in better light.